ekrsulov/ttpe/doc/docs/features/groups.md

 ## Overview

 A **group** is a special container element that holds references to child elements via their IDs.
-Unlike visual grouping systems that merely select multiple elements, Vectornest groups establish true parent-child relationships with the following characteristics:
+Unlike visual grouping systems that merely select multiple elements, VectorNest groups establish true parent-child relationships with the following characteristics:

 **Key characteristics:**